A show of hands if you’ve never seen this in your Slack workspace before…

 - Consider using virtual sticky-notes/FAQs over long-form content to store knowledge for easier access to knowledge

 - Explore how AI can accelerate issue resolution without human intervention

-Book a demo to see if Obie is a good fit for solving your IT support team’s Slack-based knowledge architecture.
+Book a demo to see if Obie (now known as Lessonly Knowledge) is a good fit for solving your IT support team’s Slack-based knowledge architecture.